mmmaaatttttt/personal-site/src/pages/stories/mind-the-gerrymandered-gap.md

 <CaptionedImage caption="The ninth congressional district in Ohio (Source: Wikipedia)" width="100%" src="oh-09.png" />

-So, are these districts further examples of partisan gerrymandering?
-Or, were they created because coastal residents in these states are likely to have more similar needs from their representatives compared to folks who live farther away from the water?
-Looking at the shapes of these districts in isolation, either possibility seems plausible.
+Are these districts further examples of partisan gerrymandering?
+Or were they created because coastal residents in these states are likely to have similar needs from their representatives?
+Looking just at the shapes of these districts, either possibility seems plausible.

 For these reasons, compactness arguments haven't really held up in court battles fighting gerrymandering.
 It's simply too difficult to look at one district in isolation and prove that it was intentionally gerrymandered to favor one party over another.

-Therefore, recent advances in detecting gerrymandering have focused not on single districts, but on states as a whole.
-Forget about compactness; forget about the shape of the district entirely.
+Therefore, recent advances in gerrymandering detection have focused not on single districts, but on states as a whole.
+Forget about compactness; in fact, forget about the shape of the district entirely.
 If you can prove that there's a pattern of bias across many districts in favor of one party over another, there's your smoking gun.

-Plenty of people have worked on developing objective mathematical measures that can assess whether or not a state has been too extensively gerrymandered.
+Plenty of people have worked on developing objective mathematical measures that can assess whether or not a state has been excessively gerrymandered.
 A few different ideas have been explored, but one of the most popular new techniques is also relatively simple, and requires little more than basic arithmetic.

 ### Quantifying Gerrymandering: The Efficiency Gap

 Voting is inherently an inefficient mechanism for electing officials who represent the interests of a large group of people.
 This is because in most cases, the winner is determined by **winner take all**.
+In other words, a representative can win with 50.1% of the vote, even though that person is unlikely to represent the interests of 49.9% of the people in his or her district.

-In this system, if your candidate loses, it's easy to think of your vote as being wasted, in that the official who won and now represents you likely doesn't actually represent you.
-But people who vote for losing candidates aren't the only ones whose votes can be wasted.
+In this system, if your candidate loses, it's easy to think of your vote as being wasted, since the official who won and now represents you likely doesn't *actually* represent you.
+But people who vote for losing candidates aren't the only ones whose votes are wasted.
 Even votes for winners can be considered wasted, if they're in excess of the simple majority needed to squeeze out a win.
-In other words, if your candidate won by 10,000 votes, one could consider 9,999 of those votes "wasted," since the candidate still would've one even if the margin had been that much smaller.
+In other words, if your candidate won by 10,000 votes, one could consider 9,999 of those votes "wasted," since the candidate still would've won even if the margin had been much smaller.

 The **efficiency gap** is a gerrymandering metric that takes these observations into account.
 Essentially it calculates the number of wasted votes for each party, and determines whether there's a _systemic bias_ towards wasted votes in one party compared to another.

-This gap is calculated by calculating the difference between the number votes each party has wasted, and dividing that tally by the total number of votes cast.
+This gap is calculated by counting the number of votes each party has wasted in each district.
+Once the total number of wasted votes has been found, we take the difference, and divide it by the total number of votes cast.

 <EfficiencyGapTable/>

-As you can see, this calculation has nothing to do with the shape of the districts, and everything to do with the resulting election outcome.
+This calculation has nothing to do with the shape of the districts, and everything to do with the resulting election outcome.
 When a collection of districts yield a high efficiency gap, does this mean that something sinister is going on with redistricting?
 In order to answer this question more fully, we need to take a look at how this metric fares against actual election data.

 ### The Efficiency Gap in the Wild

 Let's take a look at historical data on congressional elections in the United States.

 In the map below, states are colored according to the size of the efficiency gap.
-Darker red indicates an efficiency gap favoring Republicans; darker blue indicates an efficiency gap favoring Democrats.
+Darker red indicates a larger efficiency gap favoring Republicans; darker blue indicates a larger efficiency gap favoring Democrats.
 You can examine results from every congressional election between 1996 and 2016.
 (If you're curious, you can see the raw data [here](https://gist.githubusercontent.com/mmmaaatttttt/667f43a79aa2f0b280e2a99a1b807a00).)

 Note that it's impossible to gerrymander a state with only one representative, so those states are greyed out.
 For similar reasons, it's difficult to make compelling gerrymandering arguments for states with only a small handful of districts, and the efficiency gap is less powerful as a metric in such cases.
-For that reason, you can also ignore states with a small number of districts (up to 10), if you choose.
+For that reason, you can also choose to ignore states with a small number of districts (up to 10).

-To the right of the map, you can see a bar chart of how the efficiency gap for each state translates into an expected advantage in terms of the number of congressional seats.
+To the right of the map, there is bar chart of how the efficiency gap for each state translates into an expected advantage in terms of the number of congressional seats.
 The calculation here is straightforward: you just take the efficiency gap for a state and multiply by the number of districts in that state.
-I'm including this chart because Nicholas Stephanopoulos and Eric McGhee, two academics who first introduced the efficiency gap, proposed the two-seat benchmark as a standard for throwing out a district map as being a partisan gerrymander.
+I'm including this chart because authors Nicholas Stephanopoulos and Eric McGhee, who first introduced the efficiency gap, proposed the two-seat benchmark as a standard for throwing out a district map as being a partisan gerrymander.
 Lightly-colored bars correspond to states with a seat gap smaller than two; the fully-colored bars at the right are ones that exceed this two-seat threshold.

 Take your time exploring the electoral landscape over time.
 What do you notice, and what questions come to mind?